Elvinoo/Movie-organizer-project-with-react-redux/README.md

-# Module 4 project – Movie organizer.
+React project – Movie organizer with the class components and redux

-Starter for Module 4 project in Algoritmika Coding Bootcamp

 ## How to run